 Button mash with the Mustache Cash Stash

-Regular Show is one of my favorite programs on TV right now.
-It took the simple Beavis and Butthead setup of two slackers getting through their day-to-day routine, and added a bit of '80s and retro sheen to it, alongside a cast of likeable characters.
+Regular Show is one of my favorite shows on TV right now.
+It took the simple Beavis and Butthead setup of two slackers getting through their day-to-day routine, and added a bit of ’80s and retro sheen to it, alongside a cast of likable characters.

-Imagine my excitement when I found out that WayForward would be handling an old-school 3DS platformer called 8-Bit Land with the Regular Show IP, which is pretty much a perfect fit.
-After playing it however my excitement has been tempered considerably, but it still has a few tricks up its sleeve to offer the most hardcore of retro fans a good time.
+Imagine my excitement when I found out that WayForward would be handling an old-school 3DS platformer called 8-Bit Land with the Regular Show IP; it’s a perfect fit.
+After playing it that excitement has been tempered considerably, but it still has a few tricks up its sleeve to offer the most hardcore of retro fans a good time.